mr-cworld/project_3_nlp_wine_recommendation/README.md

-# project_3_nlp_wine_recommendation

-# AI bootcamp project 3 : Wine Recommendation and Food Pairing App
+# Project 3 : Wine Recommendation and Food Pairing App

 ### select the perfect wine, paired with a meal and a recipe based on your taste preferences and expert reviews